North American Links

 One Freeman match may provide a lead regarding my connections to Jewell/ Juel DNA.
 This match had a William Juel (Jewell) Birth Truro, Falmouth, Cornwall who married Mary Freeman of Falmouth, Cornwall on 8 Nov 1720 .
 The ancestors of this William were from Littleham By Bideford, Devon.
 I have Jewell/Juel matches from both Truro and Bidford plus both locations have links to the Newell / Nowell names.

 The name Nova Scotia is Latin for ‘New Scotland,’ and was first given to this part of North America in 1621 (see my paper on Richard Newall).
 Although there were occasional Scots among the early settlers, they did not come in large numbers or establish permanent communities until 1773, when emigrants from the north-western coast of Scotland arrived in Pictou.
-Interestingly, I have a significant number of matches to individuals with links to Pictou and a number for Stewart, Shaw, Crawford and Buchanan in Nova Scotia but very few for these names and Pictou.
+Interestingly, I have a significant number of matches to individuals with links to Pictou and a number for Stewart, Shaw, Crawford and Buchanan in Nova Scotia (see DNA links to these names in the The Scottish Mystery section of Ancestry DNA Results Part II, The Old World) but very few for these names and Pictou.
 Based on their late arrival in 1773 it is unlikely that these settlers would be my direct ancestors; however, Scots from New England, like James Yuill, might be better candidates.
 Some other individuals with matches that fit this profile include:

 - Moses Shaw born 1735 at Barnstable, Massachusetts, died 1821 at Granville, Annapolis, Nova Scotia;